kvaishak/my_garden/_notes/How and why I built an Auto-archiver.md

 In this manner, Weekly data of my coding metrics will be automatically uploaded to my Google drive, every week.
 Which I can aggregate and used for long term analytics and visualizations.

-## Enhancements

-Once I was done with WakaTime Automation, I added a similar archiving process for RescueTime, which is another Automatic Time tracking software, which tracks everything when compared to WakaTime.
-Since I don't have to archive Rescuetime data every week, I make it run on the first week of every new month and archives the entire previous months data.

-Since the code is written in a modular fashion, I can add/remove any compactable Third-party service for fetching and saving my data to google drive.